Web-Feet/coasterdocs/theme/review.md

     'seo' => ['seo']
 ];
 ```
-For example "Footer HTML" will be matched by "foot" and thus get put into the "Footer" Category.
+For example "Footer HTML" will be matched by "foot" and thus gets put into the "Footer" Category.

 #### Type Guess